-Overall, three quarters of Kenyan respondents reported having experienced at least one form of economic crime in the past two years.
-This maybe an indication of increased awareness on the part of Kenyan organisations.
+Overall, 58% of Kenyan respondents reported having experienced at least one form of economic crime in the last two years, down from 75% reported in 2018.
+This may be an indication of increased awareness on the part of Kenyan organisations.

 Advisory Services Leader, East Africa region